AI4PEX/Housekeeping/AI4PEX_Data_Questionnaire/questionnaire.md

 resources we'd need to have for the AI4PEX project (both available, and to request new allocations).
 Very many thanks in advance! :beer:

-- 1. What datasets are you planning to use in your work in EXPECT?
+- 1. What datasets are you planning to use in your work in AI4PEX?
 Choose as many as you like:
   - CMIP6
   - LSFMIP
   - Climate Digital Twin DestinE